PashaTerletskyi/cinema-app/README.md

 # **Cinema-app**
-Website which imitates work online cinema.
+Website which imitates work online-cinema.

 Based on architectural style REST with stateless authentication using frameworks: Hibernate, Spring.